XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 * sudo git clone https://github.com/PubblyDevelopment/pubbly_console.git
 * cd /var/www/pubbly_console
 * sudo git submodule update --init --recursive
-> Pasting in PuTTY or similar HTML shells are done with Control - Shift - Insert.
+> Pasting in PuTTY or similar HTML shells is done with Control - Shift - Insert.
 > To check that the clone worked, navigate to (YourDomain)/phpinfo.php or (YourIP)/phpinfo.php.
 This will show system information for your server.
 If it does, PHP is working and the console has been cloned.
 (Console WILL NOT work without further setup)

 ### Install PHP plugins